clearblueskymind/ContemplativeRuleOfLife/Practices/2025-07-01_Morning-Porch-Practice.md

 **Sacred Rhythm:** Movement as Prayer | Stillness as Offering

 ---
+A contemplative movement liturgy in the context of ME/CFS, adapted with compassion, precision, and presence.
+---

 ## 1. 💤 Wake-Up Threshold Mantra
 - **Mantra:** OM YEHOSHUA HUNG